hauselin/ollama-r/README.md

 # delete a message at a specific index/position (2nd position in the example below)
 messages <- delete_message(messages, 2)

+# create a chat history with multiple messages
+messages <- create_messages(
+  create_message("You're a knowledgeable tour guide.", role = "system"), create_message("What is the capital of Australia?")  # default role is user )
 ```

 ## Advanced usage